fodorbalint/PathMaker/readme0.md

 <!---->

 A similar approach can be used to incorporate the Double Area cases.
+Here the difference is that at the corner border field, the line is going from the inside of the area to the next last border field.
+The second obstacles have to be moved one upwards.

 <img align="top" src="References/double area case 1 line 3.svg" width="4" />